 The funds for each of the competitive grant programs will be accrued between grant program cycles.
 The accrued funds for each competitive grant program will be released with public announcements, applications and guidelines for each program and cycle.
-After the first cycle of competitive grants, the competitive grant programs will be available on a one- to four-year cycle, depending on the grant program, in accordance with the competitive grant calendar shown in Figure 3-1.
+After the first cycle of competitive grants, it is anticipated that the competitive grant programs will be available on a one- to four-year cycle, depending on the grant program.